 Step 4: Include a hidden link to the

 /blackhole/ directory in the footer of your pages:

 This is the hidden link that bad bots will follow.
-It’s currently hidden with CSS, so 99% of visitors won’t ever see it.
-To hide the link from users without CSS, replace the anchor text with a transparent 1-pixel GIF image.
+It’s currently hidden with CSS, so 99.9% of visitors won’t ever see it.
+Alternately, to hide the link from users without relying on CSS, replace the anchor text with a transparent 1-pixel GIF image.
+For example:

 Step 5: Finally, add a

 User-agent: * Disallow: /blackhole/

 This step is pretty important.
 Without the proper robots directives, all bots would fall into the Blackhole because they wouldn’t know any better.
 If a bot wants to crawl your site, it must obey the rules!
 The robots rule that we are using basically says, “All bots DO NOT visit the

 /blackhole/ directory or anything inside of it.”
 More on this in the next section..